Get the lowest rate for your Hotel in Tuscany through Booking.com

 Free entrance to the hot springs at Saturnia Tuscany

-The thermal waters at Saturnia are an enchanting and enticing stop while exploring Tuscany and the Maremma.
-Take advantage of the free entrance to the hot water springs called "Cascate di Mulino", located less than 6 km outside of the town of Saturnia and 3 km from the Terme di Saturnia Resort.
+The thermal waters, or hot springs, at Saturnia are an enchanting and enticing stop while exploring southern Tuscany and the Maremma area in southern Tuscany.
+You can take advantage of outdoor, and thus free, hot water springs called "Cascate di Mulino", located less than 6 km outside of the town of Saturnia and a few km from the Terme di Saturnia Resort.

 First Stop: The Town

-Before you visit the springs, you may want to stop and take some time to explore Saturnia, a small town in in the Maremma, that stands on top of a hill overlooking the famous thermal springs.
-This buzzing little hamlet is situated close to an Etruscan necropolis along the Roman road Clodia, situated in between the Aurelia and Cassia roads.
+Before you enjoy the hot springs, you may want to stop and take some time to explore Saturnia, the small town in southern Maremma that stands on top of a hill overlooking the famous thermal springs.
+This buzzing little hamlet is situated close to an Etruscan necropolis along the Roman road "Clodia", located in between the Aurelia and Cassia roads.

 Porta Romana at Saturnia Tuscany Italy

-The town became a hideout for outlaws in the 1300's and was thus burned to the ground and left mainly forgotten until the thermal waters came into vouge once again.
-It was a possession of Siena until the 16th century when it became part of the Grand Duchy of Tuscany.
+The town became a hideout for outlaws in the 1300's and, for that, burned to the ground where it remained largely forgotten until the thermal waters came back into vogue.
+It was a possession of the city of Siena until the 16th century, when it became part of the Grand Duchy of Tuscany.

-Remains of these ancient cultures can be seen at Bagno Santo, Holy Bath, that is an antediluvian holy place a few kilometers from the center, or the medieval walls surrounding the small hamlet, which were built by the Aldobrandeschi family.
-In Saturnia, there is the medieval Church of Santa Maria Maddalena which has been restyled in the early 1900's, with its splendid artistic masterpieces as well as the Archeological Museum and the Aldobrandeschi Fortress (not open to public).
+Remains of these ancient cultures can be seen at Bagno Santo, the Holy Bath, an antediluvian holy place a few kilometers from the center, and by the medieval walls surrounding the small hamlet which were built by the Aldobrandeschi family.
+In Saturnia, you can visit the splendid artistic masterpieces at the medieval Church of Santa Maria Maddalena which was restyled in the early 1900's.
+Later, head on to the Archeological Museum and admire the Aldobrandeschi Fortress (not open to public).

 Artefacts from early times in Saturnia Tuscany central square

-Don't miss taking a walk in the Piazza Vittorio Veneto where you will find more Roman artefacts to exam!
+Don't forget to include a walk through Piazza Vittorio Veneto where you will find more Roman artifacts to exam!

 Landscape around Saturnia Hot Springs in Tuscany